I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_wfd_device_entry.md

 The timestamp, determined by a value returned from <a href="..\ndis\nf-ndis-ndisgetcurrentsystemtime.md">NdisGetCurrentSystemTime</a>, recording the time when the probe response packet was received.

-`ullTimestamp`
+`usCapabilityInformation`

-The value received from the timestamp field of the most recent beacon or probe response packet.
+The value received from the capability field of the most recent beacon or probe response packet.

-`uPhyId`

-The identifer of the PHY the miniport used to detect the device.
-This identifier is in the index range of the list of supported PHYs returned from an <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/network/oid-dot11-supported-phy-types">OID_DOT11_SUPPORTED_PHY_TYPES</a> query request.
-This identifer cannot be <b>DOT_PHY_ID_ANY</b>.
+`uBeaconIEsOffset`

+The offset, in bytes, from the beginning of this structure  of the list of information elements (IEs) from the last beacon packet received from this device.
+If no beacon packet was received, this value should be 0.

+`uBeaconIEsLength`

+The length, in bytes, of the IEs at <b>uBeaconIEsOffset</b>.
+This is an exact length value and contains no padding for alignment.
+If no beacon packet was received, this value should be 0.

+`uProbeResponseIEsOffset`

+The offset, in bytes, from the beginning of this structure  of the list of information elements (IEs) from the last probe response packet received from this device.
+If no beacon packet was received, this value should be 0.

 `uProbeResponseIEsLength`

 The length, in bytes, of the IEs at <b>uProbeResponseIEsOffset</b>.
 This is an exact length value and contains no padding for alignment.
 If no probe response packet was received, this value should be 0.

-`uProbeResponseIEsOffset`

-The offset, in bytes, from the beginning of this structure  of the list of information elements (IEs) from the last probe response packet received from this device.
-If no beacon packet was received, this value should be 0.

-`usBeaconPeriod`

-The value received from the beacon interval field of the most recent beacon or probe response packet.

-`usCapabilityInformation`

-The value received from the capability field of the most recent beacon or probe response packet.

 ## Requirements